-- 1. Before uploading the member project photos to the website, make sure to name them using the members name and project description such as: John Doe River Table.
+- 1. Before uploading the member project photos to the website, make sure to name them using the members name and project description such as: John Doe - River Table.
 Get all the pictures to be uploaded name and in one file folder on you computer. - 2.
-Open the website: (see webmaster for instruction) - a.
-This opens the page shown here
+Open the website in the admin mode: - Type: tvwoodworkers.com/wp-admin 0 in the address line of your internet browser - This will open a login page: user name=xxxxxxxx and password= XXXXXXXXXXXX - This opens the website admin area (shown here)